facebook/react/docs/docs/web-components.md

 permalink: docs/web-components.html
 ---

 React and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are built to solve different problems.
 Web Components provide strong encapsulation for reusable components, while React provides a declarative library that keeps the DOM in sync with your data.
 The two goals are complementary.
 As a developer, you are free to use React in your Web Components, or to use WebComponents in React, or both.

+Most people who use React don't use Web Components at all.
+Unless you are using or creating third-party UI components, Web Components are likely not useful for building an app.

 ## Using Web Components in React